VIDA-NYU/ptg-k8s-cluster/README.md

 When you log in for the first time, an HSRN staff member will have to add you to a Kubernetes namespace.
 Email hsrn-support@nyu.edu with your netID and the name you want for your namespace.

+Before sending the email, follow the instructions to login and register with the HSRN system.
+They cannot add you until this step is done.
+Instructions here: https://k8s-docs.hsrn.nyu.edu/get-started/

 ## Install the client

 You need to download the [Kubectl client](https://kubernetes.io/docs/tasks/tools/#kubectl), and if you want to build new container images, you should also install [Docker](https://www.docker.com/get-started/).